 How did we transition from being a one team club by the name of Arsenal to a 60-member social club with a depth of experience and exuberance?
 It only took us 20 years!
-We relive the first 20 years of Highbury Korfball Club, an anniversary which we will be celebrating in September 2018.
+Read on to find out all about the club and it’s long history…

 The Arsenal years

 Small but perfectly formed, we began life as Arsenal Korfball Club in 1998.
 Established by Hugh Barker, and some of his former University of Cambridge teammates, we competed in the lowest tier of the London leagues dressed in (fake!)
 Arsenal football replica kit.

 It took some eight years and a name change for us to attract enough players to enter multiple teams.
 The club was based at Highbury Grove School, a venue which would later give the club its new name.

 In the early days we were a magnet for London-relocated Castle Korfball Club players, attracting Matt Day, Kirsteen Henderson, Arnaud Chevalier, Stuart Hall, Theresa Hall and Sam Larkham.